Launch Expeditionary Learning Charter School

 Nearby Public Schools

-- The nearest middle school is Leadership Preparatory Brownsville Charter School (0.0 miles away)
+The nearest middle school and elementary school is Leadership Preparatory Brownsville Charter School (0.0 miles away)

 985 Rockaway Ave-3rd Fl